 Looking for a DocuXplorer alternative?
 Then you've already set your sights on paperless office, which is good.
 Now you need a software package that hits all of the pain points.
-In this article, we'll walk you through the key considerations and why we feel our top pick, FileCenter, makes the perfect DocuXplorer replacement.
+In this article, we'll walk you through the key considerations and why we feel our top pick, FileCenter DMS, makes the perfect DocuXplorer replacement.

 DocuXplorer Alternative and Replacement Summary